 Every access to PHI is logged with timestamp, user identity, action type, and affected records.
 Audit logs are immutable, retained for a minimum of 6 years, and available for compliance review on request.

-All Tether team members complete HIPAA training before accessing any system that handles PHI.
-Training is refreshed annually and supplemented with ongoing security awareness education.
+HIPAA training required for all team members with access to PHI.
+Training is supplemented with ongoing security awareness education.

 Tether maintains a documented incident response plan with defined escalation paths, notification timelines compliant with the HIPAA Breach Notification Rule, and post-incident review procedures.

 AES-256 encryption at rest.
-TLS 1.3 for all data in transit.
-Column-level encryption for PHI fields in PostgreSQL.
-Encryption keys rotated on a scheduled basis.
+TLS 1.2+ for all data in transit.
+Row-level security (RLS) policies ensure practice-level data isolation in PostgreSQL.
+Encryption keys managed through secure infrastructure.

-Multi-factor authentication available for all accounts.
+Multi-factor authentication for administrative access.
 Session tokens are short-lived with automatic expiration.
-Password policies enforce complexity and rotation requirements.
+Password policies enforce complexity requirements.

 All traffic routed through HTTPS.
 API endpoints are rate-limited and protected against common attack vectors including SQL injection, XSS, and CSRF.
 Infrastructure monitored 24/7.